fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

 void DestroyResource(VulkanResource* rsrc);
 {% endhighlight %}

 Internally, we use a switch case to read the `type` field of our resource structure, and then call a unique function for destroying our various types.
 In the case of buffers and images, we also perform additional checks to see if we created and `view` members and make sure these get destroyed, and lastly finish be making sure to call `allocator->FreeMemory()` to free and release the memory used by the resource as well.
-The only potential issue is making sure we aren't erasing out of containers while other threads are adding new entries, so we quickly nab the mutex and lock it via a `std::lock_guard`.
+The only potential issue is making sure we aren't erasing out of containers while other threads are adding new entries, so we quickly nab the mutex and lock it via a `std::lock_guard` so we can safely erase without invalidating iterators elsewhere.

+Lastly, resource destruction isn't *required*, precisely.
+It's really really recommended, but someone forgetting to destroy a resource won't break the plugin or whatever system is using it.
+The resource plugin subscribes to swapchain resize and recreation notifications from the renderering context plugin, and as such has to destroy all of it's resources when that occurs (meaning clients have to take care of re-creating them).
+Additionally, we just clear out our container on shutdown too.
+I've considered changing this design, and would be open to input or suggestions on it - should I log warnings when resources are left remaining, thus effectively making it "bad" behavior to not delete resources?
+I'm not quite sure.

 ### Thread-Safety